Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

 **Why is it important?**

-- **Scalability at its Core**: Handles dynamic workloads by effortlessly scaling microservices.
+- **Scalability at its Core**: It handles dynamic workloads by effortlessly scaling microservices.
 - **Seamless Integration**: Makes advanced cloud-based service deployment intuitive and efficient, reducing the operational overhead.
 - **Flexible and Dynamic**: Allows you to import Python modules dynamically, adapting to evolving application requirements.
 - **Optimized for Developers**: Simplifies complex backend orchestration, enabling more focus on feature development and innovation.